fwillett/speechBCI/README.md

 Example neural tuning analyses (e.g., classification, PSTHs) are also included in the AnalysisExamples folder ([classificationWindowSlide.ipynb](AnalysisExamples/classificationWindowSlide.ipynb), [examplePSTH.ipynb](AnalysisExamples/examplePSTH.ipynb),[naiveBayesClassification.ipynb](AnalysisExamples/naiveBayesClassification.ipynb), [tuningHeatmaps.ipynb](AnalysisExamples/tuningHeatmaps.ipynb), [exampleSaliencyMaps.ipynb](AnalysisExamples/exampleSaliencyMaps.ipynb)).

+## PyTorch Implementation

+We have posted a new PyTorch implementation of this original TensorFlow RNN decoder [here](https://github.com/cffan/neural_seq_decoder).

 ## Train/Test/CompetitionHoldOut Partitions

 We have partitioned the data into a "train", "test" and "competitionHoldOut" partition (the partitioned data can be downloaded [here](https://doi.org/10.5061/dryad.x69p8czpq) as competitionData.tar.gz and has been formatted for machine learning). "test" contains the last block of each day (40 sentences), "competitionHoldOut" contains the first two (80 sentences), and "train" contains the rest.